fedeb95/netplot/README.md

                         Read packets from input file instead of directly accessing network
+  -m, --missed          Show not supported protocols as missed packets -p, --show-port       Show which port each process is listening on and its
+                        PID
-  -m, --missed          Show not supported protocols as missed packets -p, --show-port       Show which port each process is listening on -F FLT, --filter FLT  Filter in BPF syntax (same as scapy) -x, --incoming        Process incoming packets instead of outgoing -b, --both            Process both incoming and outgoing packets
+  -F FLT, --filter FLT  Filter in BPF syntax (same as scapy) -x, --incoming        Process incoming packets instead of outgoing -b, --both            Process both incoming and outgoing packets